AdobeDocs/commerce-knowledge-base.en/help/how-to/general/mbi-training-video-filter-sets.md

 ---
-title: "MBI Training Video: Filter Sets"
+title: 'MBI Training Video: Filter Sets'
-description: "Do you want to analyze only certain pieces of your business data?
+description: Do you want to analyze only certain pieces of your business data?
 Tired of manually cleaning things up?
-In Magento BI, you can use the filter sets feature to simplify this process."
+In Magento BI, you can use the filter sets feature to simplify this process.
+exl-id: 2756f1f0-1465-4a7b-b249-7a3b36674e43
 ---
 # MBI Training Video: Filter Sets

 Do you want to analyze only certain pieces of your business data?
 Tired of manually cleaning things up?
 In Magento BI, you can use the filter sets feature to simplify this process.